Several filters that repair and change stereo separation.

 This can be used to reduce extreme stereo separation.
-For example, if Strength and Maximum amplification are increased and this slider is decreased, the stereo separation for most tracks should not change much, but extremes will be removed.
+For example, if Effect strength and Maximum increase are increased and this slider is decreased, the stereo separation for most tracks should not change much, but extremes will be removed.

 Values below 1.00 can be beneficial when using Multipath clipper and Stokkemask FM.

 Stereo Image section

 Stereo Image gives independent control over phase differences and instrument placement.
 But it can easily create artifacts.

 The most interesting feature is to convert stereo to mono without cancellation (loss) of sounds.
 This creates a sound that is as full as the stereo image, but it is in fact mono.
 This can be done by setting both Image phase amplifier